Is claiming UC the best option?

 Melanie made a claim for Universal Credit when her hours dropped at work.
 When her Universal Credit is assessed it included a Housing Costs Element which means that it is taking account of the rent she needs to pay.

-She is still struggling though as she lives on her own in a two bedroom flat and so her Housing Costs Element is reduced by an Underoccupancy / Bedroom Tax reduction.
+However she is still struggling as she lives on her own in a Housing Association two bedroom flat and so her Housing Costs Element is reduced by a Bedroom Tax (underoccupancy) reduction.
 Her Income Officer has advised her that she could make a claim for a Discretionary Housing Payment from her local Council – she will need to explain why she is struggling to pay her rent.

 What if I’m not entitled?